ArtyomVorontsov/ReactCarousel/CustomisePredefinedCardComponent.md

 ## Choosing the Card type and passing additional parameters to attributes.

 For our purpose, an average PhotoCard 600px wide is fine, so we will choose it.
-We pass all the parameters which we need to the attributes and import the test data into the component.
+We pass all the parameters which we need to the attributes and import the test data **{elements}** from **./FakeAPI/FakeAPI.js** into the component.

 <img width="500" src="./readmeImages/tutorial/addingTestAttributes.png">